Getting Started

 About Gigapixel

-Gigapixel is a desktop software computer application for upscaling your photos, graphics, and artwork by up to 6x it’s original image size while still maintaining image quality.
+Gigapixel is a powerful desktop application that uses advanced AI to upscale photos, graphics, and artwork up to 6x while preserving detail and clarity.

 Installation

-Your computer must have an internet connection to install, activate, and update, but using Gigapixel does not require it.
+Your computer must have an internet connection to install, activate, and update Gigapixel, but it does not need a connection to use it daily.

 Our model files are double-zipped to safeguard proprietary data, which may trigger alerts from certain security applications.
-We recommend you temporarily disable antivirus, firewall, VPN, or proxy before installation, as they can occasionally impede model file downloads.
+We recommend you temporarily disable antivirus, firewall, VPN, or proxy before installation, as they can occasionally lead to model download errors.

 Mac Download